Road & Travel Magazine

 by Kyle Busch

-What enables people to be on time for a scheduled appointment, attend a favorite social event or recreational activity, or just drive on a pleasant summer day?
+What enables people to be on time for a scheduled appointment, attend a social event or recreational activity, or just drive on a pleasant summer day?
 What machine do many people get to know as if it were almost a member of the family?
 What enables drivers to experience greater freedom?
-Of course, what else but the automobile.
+What else but the automobile.
 Or in today's terms: the automobile, sport-utility vehicle, or minivan.

 More and more people are realizing that the cost of new transportation can really throw a budget into reverse.
 In many instances, today's new vehicle prices compare to the cost of a new home just a generation ago.

-Since dependable transportation is a necessity — do not despair; a two to four-year old used vehicle can be purchased at a savings of 25 to 50 percent as compared to its cost when new.
-Additionally, the number of well-built, dependable vehicles has increased during the past decade.
+Do not despair.
+A two to four-year old used vehicle can be purchased at a savings of 25 to 50 percent as compared to its cost when new.
+The number of well-built, dependable vehicles has increased during the past decade.

 When well maintained, these vehicles can be driven for many miles, and they are now available at substantial savings.